Unofficial Football World Championships: UFWC Spin-offs

-Nasazzi's Baton and Netto's Baton
+Nasazzi's Baton, Di Stefano’s Baton and Netto's Baton

 A similar virtual title, Nasazzi's Baton, traces the "championship" from the first World Cup winners Uruguay, after whose captain it is named.
 Nasazzi's Baton follows the same rules as the UFWC, except that it treats all matches according to their result after 90 minutes.
 Another virtual title, Netto's Baton, follows the same rules but is traced from the first UEFA European Championship winners Soviet Union and is confined to UEFA member national teams.
+Similarly, Di Stéfano’s Baton is held by clubs, not national teams, and is traced back from the first UEFA Champions League final in 1956.

 Virtual World Championship

 Another virtual title, the Virtual World Championship, operates along the same boxing-style lines but only counts matches in FIFA-recognised championships and their qualifying stages.
-This is to circumvent the criticism of the UFWC that because countries do not always play their strongest teams in non-competitive matches, the honour could be unwittingly lost by a sub-strength team.
 This title is traced from the 1908 Olympic Games, and treats all matches according to their result after 90 minutes.
 Olympic competitions since 1936 are not considered, as full international teams ceased to take part after that tournament.